MicrosoftDocs/cpp-docs/docs/dotnet/auto-handle-class.md

 ---
 # auto_handle Class

-Automatic resource management which can be used to embed a virtual handle into a managed type.
+Automatic resource management, which can be used to embed a virtual handle into a managed type.

 ## Syntax